(Please scroll down for Bassetts)

 DEALERS are attracted to SsangYong for a variety of reasons.
 Some are getting involved in franchising for the first time, some are looking to complement their used car operations, while others want to expand the portfolio of manufacturers they represent.

-The South Wales motor group Bassetts falls into the latter category – and has just added SsangYong to its operation in Swansea, where the brand has joined Honda in an impressively large showroom.
+The South Wales motor group Bassetts falls into the latter category – and has recently added SsangYong to its operation in Swansea, where the brand has joined Honda in an impressively large showroom.

 Dealer principal Dylan Bryer told us: ‘Before SsangYong came on board, our Swansea Honda showroom was a massive site, capable of holding 25 cars.
 Honda volumes are dropping and we were looking for something else to help our business along and offer to our customers.